 Of all the remote parts of Northland, this is the pocket that feels the most removed from the mainstream.
 Pretension has no place here.
 Isolated, predominantly Māori communities nestle around the harbour’s many inlets, as they have done for centuries.
 Discovered by legendary explorer Kupe, it’s been settled by Ngāpuhi since the 14th century.
 Hippies arrived in the late 1960s and their legacy is a thriving little artistic scene.

-Many of the roads remain unsealed and in poor repair after decades of neglect from government bodies.
-Tourism dollars are channelled eastward to the Bay of Islands, leaving this truly fascinating corner of the country remarkably undeveloped, which is the way many of the locals like it.
+Many of the roads remain unsealed, and, while tourism dollars are channelled eastward to the Bay of Islands, this truly fascinating corner of the country remains remarkably undeveloped, just as many of the locals like it.